Frankencoin (ZCHF) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Frankencoin Historical Price

-According to the latest data gathered on Frankencoin live price page, the current price of Frankencoin is 1.2522USD.
+According to the latest data gathered on Frankencoin live price page, the current price of Frankencoin is 1.2485USD.
 The circulating supply of Frankencoin(ZCHF) is

 In the past 24 hours, Frankencoin has shown a price movement of